sass/sass/doc-src/SASS_CHANGELOG.md

 * Fix a bug in `sass-convert` where lists being passed as arguments to functions or mixins would lose their surrounding parentheses.

+* Fix a bug where multiple spaces in a string literal would sometimes be folded together.

 ## 3.2.7

 * The \{Sass::Script::Functions#index `index`} and \{Sass::Script::Functions#zip